-Solution 1: Now, Let’s move towards the solution of not having the consistent environment for all.
-Docker Containers is the one who provides the consistent environment for all like DEV, TEST and PROD.
+Solution 1: Now, Let’s move towards the solution of not having a consistent environment for all.
+Docker Containers are the one that provides a consistent environment for all like DEV, TEST, and PROD.

-Docker Container is the one that packaging up the code and all its dependencies.
-Due to this, application rus so fast and reliable from one computing environment to another.
+Docker Container is one that packages up the code and all its dependencies.
+Due to this, the application runs so fast and reliably from one computing environment to another.

 PROBLEM – 2: Virtual machine for starting multiple Microservices –

 There are multiple virtual machines which present on top of the host machine and each of them contains a dependency on one microservices.

 So, we must be thinking what are the cons here?

 The major problem is, the wastage of resources like RAM, Disk space, Processor over the VM and which are not utilized completely by the microservices running in this VM.

 Let’s move further toward the solution to the microservice problem –